scrapy/scrapy/docs/topics/request-response.rst

        :param formname: if given, the form with name attribute set to this value will be used.
        :type formname: string

+       :param formid: if given, the form with id attribute set to this value will be used.
+       :type formid: string

        :param formxpath: if given, the first form that matches the xpath will be used.
        :type formxpath: string